Frozen Food Reviews: Pizza Rolls and Bagel Bites

 Zinc oxide is an ingredient in sunscreen, so that really enhanced my opinion on these pizza rolls.

 I didn’t expect for Totino’s Pizza Rolls to be organic, healthy or even free of food coloring; but I at least expected for there to be less than 50 ingredients.

 My final grievance with the pizza rolls was that they would occasionally burst when I bit into them, causing hot pizza roll innards to land on my fingers.

 I now have a bag of Totino’s Pizza Rolls in my freezer that will probably never be eaten.

 I’m sorry to hate so heavily on Totino’s Pizza Rolls, but it’s my duty as a journalist to give the facts.

 The facts are that Totino’s Pizza Rolls are absolutely terrible.

-Ali is a junior, and this is her first year on the Gazette staff.
+Ali is a senior and one of the editors-in-chief for the Gazette.
+This is her second year on the Gazette staff.